aayushmnit/DeepLearningExplorations2/5_Apparel/readme.md

 In this folder, I have trained a miniature version of VGG architecture using FastAI2 and Pytorch to solve a simple practice challenge on Analytics Vidhya's website - [Identify the Apparel](https://datahack.analyticsvidhya.com/contest/practice-problem-identify-the-apparels/).
+Here is where I stand with few hours of hacking -
 ![alt text](./img/website_capture.PNG "Snapshot from leaderboard")

 Here is the problem statement -